Fowler Avenue Connection

 Save the Walking Path!

-by Colymceh, almost 3 years ago
+by Colymceh, over 3 years ago

 Please consider the impact of a possible 5 lane road through the residential areas!
 Let's push for a 2 lane road while maintaining the current walking path along Fowler (between Babcock and Durston).
 As our city grows, we must fight for the residential areas to continue providing paths for runners, dog-walkers, bicyclists, etc. Perhaps the walking path could even be extended farther north of Durston.